tjvr/kurt/README.md

 * Most images now work!
 Details:
 	* Images with depth 1 and 2 now work — (fixed some buggy reverse-engineered code).
 	* Default color values ("squeak_colors") now work — fixed a bug saving all-white stage background.
+* Can now build projects entirely "from scratch" (as it were) in Python code

 ###v1.2, images:
 * Can now parse images! :D